apache/pekko-http/http-scalafix/README.md

  * run `set scalacOptions in ThisBuild += "-P:semanticdb:synthetics:on"` to allow access to synthetics
  * e.g. run `docs/scalafixAll MigrateToServerBuilder`

 *Note:* There's some weird stuff going on regarding cross-publishing.
-The `scalafixScalaBinaryVersion` line in build.sbt should fix it but if running the rule fails with a weird error, try switching to Scala 2.12 first with `++2.12.11` (or whatever is now the current version).
+If running the rule fails with a weird error, try switching to Scala 2.12 first with `++2.12.11` (or whatever is now the current version).